Know what your income, healthcare, and benefits look like after you take off the uniform.

 One tool that brings it all together.
 Enter your rank, duty station, expected VA rating, target civilian salary, and expenses — get a clear readiness verdict with action steps.

 You've done the math.
 Now it's time to take action on the benefits that have deadlines.
-Miss these windows and you can't go back.
+Miss these windows and your options get narrower, more expensive, or harder to fix.

 SGLI vs. VGLI vs. Private Life Insurance